'The Voice': John Legend Helps a Finalist Clear a Special Song

 "I love CammWess," Legend told the cameras ahead of his team's first performance.
 "We have so much in common, musically.
 I'm honored I get a chance to work with him and help him see his dreams come true."

-The Voice's two-part season 18 finale airs Monday and Tuesday at 8pm PT/ET on NBC.
+The Voice's two-part season 18 finale airs Monday and Tuesday at 8 p.m.
+ET/PT on NBC.

 RELATED CONTENT: